Vegan Diet And Hair Loss – Is There Any Link?

 - Folic Acid (Vitamin B12)

 Research found that people with telogen effluvium and androgenetic alopecia had low levels of folic acid in their bodies (2).
-Folic acid maintains hair and scalp health by developing red blood cells that provide oxygen to the hair follicles.
+Consuming folic acid for hair growth helps maintain scalp health by developing red blood cells that provide oxygen to the hair follicles.
 It is mainly found in eggs, meat, and dairy products, which vegans do not eat.

 2. Rapid Weight Loss